Steve Shears MSc, MBACP (Accred), EMDR Therapist, Psychotherapist

 I use brief and collaborative approach to therapy and I negotiate with clients a pattern of attending that suits their needs and that is in line with the outcomes that they want to work towards.

-For people who are not in my geographical area I provide a video call therapy service via VSEE if would be acceptable to you.
+For people who are not in my geographical area I provide a video call therapy service via ZOOM if it would be acceptable to you.